-These federal loan funds are awarded to upper division nursing students based on demonstrated need.
-Repayment begins following a nine month; interest free grace period after a student ceases to be enrolled on at least a half-time basis 6 credit hours.
-Repayment is based on a simple interest rate (5 percent at time of printing) on the unpaid balance with up to ten years to repay the loan in full.
-Further details on these programs may be obtained from the Financial Aid Office.
+These federal loan funds are awarded to undergraduate nursing students based on demonstrated need.
+Repayment begins following a nine (9) month; interest free grace period after a student ceases to be enrolled on at least a half-time basis six (6) credit hours.
+Repayment is based on a simple interest rate (5% at time of printing) on the unpaid balance with up to 10 years to repay the loan in full.